An extended MMP algorithm: wavefront and cut-locus on a convex polyhedron: Main algorithm

 \subsubsection{Basic data structure for an arc}

 Suppose that $p_A$ is outside $\sigma$, and only one edge of $\sigma$, say $e_0$, cuts any segments between $p_A$ and points of $A$.
-The rays from $p_A$ to the arc $A$ meet another edge of $\sigma$ in opposite side of $e_0$ with respect to the location of $A$. \begin{enumerate} \item Suppose that $A$ is projected from the center $p_A$ to only one edge $e$.
+The rays from $p_A$ to the arc $A$ meet another edge of $\sigma$ in opposite side of $e_0$ with respect to the location of $A$. \begin{enumerate} \item Suppose that $I = I_A$ is projected from the center $p_A$ to only one edge $e$ and yields $I_1$ (see the left picture of Figure \ref{projection}).
 The direction of $e$ is chosen to be compatible with the orientation of $A$.
-We first define the {\em true extent} associated to $A$ by the subrange $e_A \subset e$ which $A$ will actually pass through, see Figure \ref{extent}.
+We first define the {\em true extent} associated with $A$ by the subrange $e_A \subset e$ which $A$ will actually pass through, see Figure \ref{extent}.
 It can be the empty set (see the right picture of Figure \ref{extent}).
 Notice that the true extent $e_A$ is fixed after all the events involving $A$ have occurred.
 Therefore, in the middle of the process, what we can do is only to provisionally find a {\em foreseen extent}, which we denote by $\tilde{e}_A$, and update it just after the next event happens (indeed, this procedure is the heart of our algorithm, which will be described in detail later in the following sections).
 For now, we put

 where each is referred to as